|

 Mendez

-Born in a working-class barrio downtown Mexico
+Born in a working-class barrio

-City, I grew up between raw street
+downtown Mexico City, I grew up

-life and a household of artists.
+household of artists.
+My aunt

-My aunt Andrea Gómez — painter,
+Andrea Gómez — painter,

 engraver, member of the Taller